rclone/rclone/docs/content/bisync.md

 - Only forward slashes (`/`) are used in path terms, even on Windows.
 - The rest of the line is taken as the path term.
   Trailing whitespace is taken literally, and probably is an error.

+If unsure, you can always check your filters using bisync's integration with the interactive [`genfilters`](/commands/rclone_genfilters/) UI.
+Add `--edit-filters` to your bisync command to check with Path1, or `--edit-filters-path2` to check with Path2.

 ### Example include-style filters for Windows user directories {#include-filters}